kaurn6538/coffee_sales_excel_dashboard/README.md

 ## How to Use
 1. Open the Excel file.
-2. Use the filters to explore the data based on different criteria such as timeline, roast type, and loyalty card.
+2. Use the filters to explore the data based on different criteria such as timeline, roast type, size and loyalty card.
 3. Review the charts to gain insights into sales performance across various dimensions.

 ## Installation